dillonkearns/talks/types-without-borders/types-without-borders.md

 # GraphQL

 - GraphQL provides strong guarantees, and a robust type system.
-- Only a couple of exceptions:
+- Only a couple of exceptions
-- Scalar types are not typed (yet...)

 # -